-The late enrollment penalty is an amount that is added to your Part D premium.
-You may owe a Part D late enrollment penalty if you did not enroll in a plan offering Medicare Part D drug coverage when you first became eligible for this drug coverage, or you experienced a continuous period of 63 days or more when you did not have Part D or other creditable coverage.
+You may owe a Part D late enrollment penalty if you did not enroll in a plan offering Medicare Part D drug coverage when you first became eligible for this drug coverage, or there is a period of 63 days or more in a row when you did not have Part D or other creditable prescription coverage.
 "Creditable prescription drug coverage" is coverage that meets Medicare's minimum standards, since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
-The cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.
+The cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
 You will have to pay this penalty for as long as you have Part D coverage.